Novena, Singapore

-Tan Tock Seng Hospital, set up by philanthropist Tan Tock Seng in 1844, one of the oldest and busiest hospitals in Singapore, is located in this area.
+The vicinity is named after the Novena prayer devotions to Our Mother of Perpetual Help, originally established by the Redemptorist Order that settled and propagated within the area.
+In later years, the Tan Tock Seng Hospital was set in 1844, one of the oldest and busiest hospitals in Singapore.

 Etymology

 Novena and its associated roads, buildings and Mass Rapid Transit station are named after Novena Church (canonically the Church of Saint Alphonsus Liguori) located in the area.

 Balestier Road was named after Joseph Balestier, an American diplomat who served in Singapore in the 1800s.

+Infrastructure

 Housing

 Land in Novena is very expensive because of its close proximity to the Central Area.
 There are few HDB flats in Novena; most houses in the area are condominiums or private housing.